bmsohwinc/my-cp/codes/README.md

 - bf : brute force
 - bs : binary search
 - of : integer overflow handling
+- it : iterative strategy used instead of recursive in case of trees

 ### File extensions
 - py  : python